Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 There is a small window of time where the cookie is sent to client, but the database insert has not been committed yet because the database call is in a `ngx.timer` thread.
-The current workaround is to wait for some interval of time (~100-500ms) after `Set-Cookie` header is sent to the client, before making subsequent requests.
+The current workaround is to wait for some interval of time (~100-500ms) after `Set-Cookie` header is sent to the client before making subsequent requests.
 This is _not_ a problem during session renewal period as renew happens in `access` phase.

 [plugin]: https://docs.konghq.com/hub/